 The law also requires that employers maintain records of the wages and wage rates, job classifications, and “other terms and conditions of employment of the person employed by the employer” for three years.

-The statute of limitations requires that a plaintiff bring a case no later than two years after the cause of action accrues, exempt that if the violation is “willful” a three years statute of limitations applies.
+The statute of limitations requires that a plaintiff bring a case no later than two years after the cause of action accrues, except that if the violation is “willful” a three years statute of limitations applies.

 Employees who bring a lawsuit under the law can recover the balance of the wages, including interest thereon, and an equal amount as liquidated damages, costs of the suit and reasonable attorney’s fees, notwithstanding any agreement to work for a lesser wage.